-This week we put together a Radical Arms AR-15 Rifle.
+This week we are assembling an Radical Firearms AR-15 Rifle.
 We started with an incomplete lower and, piece by piece, turned it into a fully functioning rifle.
 By ‘we’ I mean Kyle, because I had no idea where to start.

 Hiperfire AR-15 Sharp Shooter Trigger Assembly